Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ## Inverter Sizing
 Inverter Rating = Total AC Load + 25%= 11190/0.8=13987.5 W

-We choose 3 phase 380 V 14 KW solar pump inverters.
-This 380 V output has to be derived from PV array installation.
+We choose 3 phase 380 V 15 KW solar pump inverterters which are readily available.
+To derive 380 V <sub>rms</sub> output from inverter, we require at least 380/0.78 = 487 V dc.
+We choose a 500 V dc PV array installation.